Information about work-based learning and apprenticeships during the coronavirus pandemic.

 Yes, absences resulting from COVID-19 should be treated as authorised and providers should continue to pay the training allowance throughout the period of absence.

-Learning providers expect to see an impact on apprenticeship recruitment and redundancy as a result of COVID-19, how will this be managed?
+Learning providers expect to see an impact on apprenticeship recruitment and redundancy as a result of Covid-19, how will this be managed?

 Providers should continue to log the issues they encounter and we will monitor their data to inform future decisions.
-At this stage it is still too early to say what the medium- and longer-term impacts of COVID-19 will be on learner recruitment and demand.
+At this stage it is still too early to say what the medium- and longer-term impacts of Covid-19 will be on learner recruitment and demand.

 However, as from the 1 August the Welsh Government will be introducing incentives to encourage employers to recruit young apprentices and those apprentices made redundant as a result of Covid-19.
+Further information can be found on Business Wales.